Kanat Islam

-Kanat Islam (Қанат Ислам, Qanat İslam; 哈那提 斯拉木 (Hanati Silamu); born 13 September 1984) is a Chinese-born Kazakhstani professional boxer who currently lives and trains in Miami.
+Kanat Islam (Қанат Ислам, Qanat İslam; 哈那提·斯拉木 (Hānàtí Sīlāmù); born 13 September 1984) is a Chinese-born Kazakhstani professional boxer who currently lives and trains in Miami.
 As an amateur, he represented China, winning bronze medals at the 2008 Summer Olympics, 2007 World Championships and the 2006 Asian Games.

 Amateur career

 At the 2004 Olympics, he lost his match to Ruslan Khairov.
 He qualified for the Athens Games by ending up in first place at the 1st AIBA Asian 2004 Olympic Qualifying Tournament in Guangzhou, China.
 In the final he defeated Aliasker Bashirov of Turkmenistan.

 At the Asian Games 2006, he beat Behzodek Yunusov in round one but lost to eventual southpaw winner Bakhyt Sarsekbayev in the semi-finals 30:37.

 At the 2007 World Amateur Boxing Championships, he beat Yusunov again, then upset old foes Ruslan Khairov and Bakhyt Sarsekbayev 20:14 but lost to Non Boonjumnong 20:23 in the semi-finals.

 Islam beat Zambian boxer, Precious Makina, in the Men's Welterweight (69 kg) Round of 32 on the second day of the 2008 Beijing Olympics.